Shivendra690/Udacity-Self-Driving-Car/p2-traffic-sign-classifier/README.md

 ![speed limit 30](./examples/pred_speed_limit_30.png)
 ![no passing](./examples/pred_no_passing.png)

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of 94.0%.
-This better performance is achieved probably due to my inherit selection bias and the good image quality returned by Google.
+The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+This compares not as good to the accuracy on the test set of 94.0%.
+This slightly worse performance happened probably due to not enough training examples for "keep right", if you at the distribution of labels in the training set.
+This results in network learning incomplete representation of "keep right" sign, or overfitting.

 #### 3.Top 5 softmax probabilities for each image along with the sign type of each probability.